awkweb/vodka-soda-server/README.md

 > docker-compose run api python manage.py collectstatic
 ```

+Generate a local wildcard cert by running `bash scripts/generate-wildcard-cert.sh` and entering `vodkasoda.local` for root domain.
+Add the generated `certs` dir to `nginx/certs`.
 If everything worked as planned, you should be able to `docker-compose up` and access the admin app.

 ```bash
 > docker-compose up -d